• Skip to primary navigation

 Put all the dry ingredients in a pan and whisk them together until they're all blended together.

 Before you turn on the stovetop, add in the water and whisk until the dry ingredients are all dissolved.
 Next, turn the heat on medium-high and keep whisking until the pudding comes to a boil.
-Reduce the heat to low and keep stirring until you get a thick consistency.

-• adding water to the pot
+adding water to the pot

 Spoon the caraway pudding into serving cups.

-Let it cool a bit then top each cup with some shredded coconut.
+Let it cool a bit, then top each cup with some shredded coconut.
 Decorate each cup with the nuts of your choice and store them in the fridge until you're ready to serve!

-• making a bowl of megli
+making a bowl of Lebanese caraway pudding

 Tips and Tricks